The following information has been assembled for Abilene, Texas. Please refer to our Publications page for a printable version of this information.

 Texas power consumers can choose their electricity service from a variety of retail electric providers (REPs), including the incumbent utility.
 The incumbent utility in the area still owns and maintains the local power lines (and is the company to call in the event of a power outage) and is not subject to deregulation.

-Abilene is served by two primary telecommunications providers: AT&T, Suddenlink Communications and FiberLight.
-These providers offer the latest fiber optic network availability throughout Abilene for phone, internet, VoIP, data center, cloud storage, wireless and other network based services.
+Abilene is served by three primary telecommunications providers: AT&T, Suddenlink Communications, and FiberLight.
+These providers offer the latest fiber optic network availability throughout Abilene for phone, internet, VoIP, data center, cloud storage, wireless, and other network-based services.
+For more information visit www.att.com, www.suddenlink.com and www.fiberlight.com.

 The City of Abilene provides all the water and wastewater resources and infrastructure throughout the city.
 The Water Utilities Department is responsible for storm water pollution abatement, water operations, and wastewater operations in the City of Abilene, including: providing for adequate, high quality water supply; treating and distributing potable water; collecting all wastewaters discharged to sanitary sewer systems; and transporting and treating all wastewater prior to discharging it into the environment.